enjalot/latent-scope-observable-examples/docs/exporting-data.md

 Let's go through each of the headings in the Export page and give a brief overview of the data available for download.

 # Scope
 The most useful data to get is the Scope data.
-The `scopes-XXX.parquet` file will contain a row for each row of your input data (minus any you deleted through the bulk actions).
+The **`scopes-XXX.parquet`** file will contain a row for each row of your input data (minus any you deleted through the bulk actions).
+The **`scopes-XXX-input.parquet`** has the input data joined to the scope, so you should find all the original columns you had when you ingested the data as well as the additional scope columns.

 The columns of this parquet include `x` and `y` which are the UMAP coordinates, `cluster` which is the cluster number, `raw_cluster` which is the cluster number if we didn't automatically assign each point to the closest cluster, `label` which is the name given to the cluster via the labeling process and `ls_index` which is the index into the original data.